Christmas sangria Recipe

 FAQ’s

-7. Do I serve it chilled or at room temp?
+3. Should I serve Christmas sangria chilled or at room temperature?

 This Christmas sangria isn’t just a drink; it’s a slow-infused memory in a glass..
 The way the spices deepen as it rests, the fruit’s bright juiciness, and that gentle depth from brandy make it a true holiday favorite.